The Island Story

 Home?
 We’re confused and skeptical.
 But, there was something different about Him.
 We were at peace in his presence.

 Emotions overtake us as our eyes well up in tears.
 We thought we lost it all, but it’s all back and better!
 And then He directs our gaze inside the bucket on the boat’s floor.
-Inside, we see it’s full of different stories of our journey inside bubbles of water.
+Inside, we see it’s full of different stories of our journey inside numerous translucent worms.
 We’ll use these to help others, He indicates.

 Our boat lands back at the island sandy bars we fondly remember from the start of our journey.
 Now standing on the shore, the Fisherman extends his hand and asks us…